cloudposse/atmos/README.md

 so they need to be specified only in one place - in the top-level module.

-When we build the Docker image, all the modules from the `imports` statement are downloaded, combined with the top-level module [main.variant](example/cli/main.variant), and compiled into a binary, which then included in the container.
+When we build the Docker image, all the modules from the `imports` statement are downloaded, combined with the top-level module [main.variant](example/cli/main.variant), and compiled into a binary, which then included in the Docker container.

 ## Centralized Project Configuration